Post-Newtonian Theory for Gravitational Waves: Post-Newtonian isolated sources

-So why not consider from the start that the best description of the isolated source is provided by only the two types of multipole moments, $\mathrm{M}_L$ and $\mathrm{S}_L$, instead of the six types, $\mathrm{I}_L, \mathrm{J}_L, \dots, \mathrm{Z}_L$?
-The reason is that we shall determine in Theorem~\ref{th:sourcemoments} below the explicit closed-form expressions of the six source moments $\mathrm{I}_L, \mathrm{J}_L, \dots, \mathrm{Z}_L$, but that, by contrast, it seems to be impossible to obtain some similar closed-form expressions for the canonical moments $\mathrm{M}_L$ and $\mathrm{S}_L$.
-The only thing we can do is to write down the explicit non-linear algorithm that computes $\mathrm{M}_L$, $\mathrm{S}_L$ starting from $\mathrm{I}_L, \mathrm{J}_L, \dots, \mathrm{Z}_L$.
-In consequence, it is better to view the moments $\mathrm{I}_L, \mathrm{J}_L, \dots, \mathrm{Z}_L$ as more ``fundamental'' than $\mathrm{M}_L$ and $\mathrm{S}_L$, in the sense that they appear to be more tightly related to the description of the source, since they admit closed-form expressions as some explicit integrals over the source.
-Hence, we choose to refer collectively to the six moments $\mathrm{I}_L, \mathrm{J}_L, \dots, \mathrm{Z}_L$ as \emph{the} multipole moments of the source.
-This being said, the moments $\mathrm{M}_L$ and $\mathrm{S}_L$ are generally very useful in practical computations because they yield a simpler post-Minkowskian iteration.
-Then, one can generally come back to the more fundamental source-rooted moments by using the fact that $\mathrm{M}_L$ and $\mathrm{S}_L$ differ from the corresponding $\mathrm{I}_L$ and $\mathrm{J}_L$ only by high-order post-Newtonian terms like 2.5PN; see Eqs.~\eqref{M2}\,--\,\eqref{M3S2} below.
+So why not consider from the start that the best description of the isolated source is provided by only the two types of multipole moments, $\dM_L$ and $\dS_L$, instead of the six types, $\dI_L, \dJ_L, \cdots, \dZ_L$?
+The reason is that we shall determine in Theorem \ref{th:sourcemoments} the explicit closed-form expressions of the six source moments $\dI_L, \dJ_L, \cdots, \dZ_L$, but that, by contrast, it seems to be impossible to obtain some similar closed-form expressions for the canonical moments $\dM_L$ and $\dS_L$.
+The only thing we can do is to write down the explicit non-linear algorithm that computes $\dM_L$, $\dS_L$ starting from $\dI_L, \dJ_L, \cdots, \dZ_L$, see Eqs. \eqref{relationMLSL}.
+In consequence, it is better to view the moments $\dI_L, \dJ_L, \cdots, \dZ_L$ as more ``fundamental'' than $\dM_L$ and $\dS_L$, in the sense that they appear to be more tightly related to the description of the source, since they admit closed-form expressions as some explicit integrals over the source.
+Hence, we choose to refer collectively to the six moments $\dI_L, \dJ_L, \cdots, \dZ_L$ as \emph{the} multipole moments of the source.
+This being said, the moments $\dM_L$ and $\dS_L$ are generally very useful in practical computations, not only because they yield a simpler post-Minkowskian iteration but also because they are closely related to the two independent degrees of freedom of gravitational waves propagating at infinity from the source.
+Then, one can come back to the more fundamental source-rooted moments by using the relations \eqref{relationMLSL}, in particular the fact that $\dM_L$ and $\dS_L$ differ from the corresponding $\dI_L$ and $\dJ_L$ only by high-order post-Newtonian terms starting at 2.5PN order; see Eqs. \eqref{relationMijIij}--\eqref{cansourceMS} below.
 Indeed, this is to be expected because the physical difference between both types of moments stems only from non-linearities.